Bail Act 2013: Changes in response to tabloid campaign

 In response to a tabloid campaign around men being granted bail after being convicted of child sexual offenses, the bail laws were amended to require judges to refuse bail "where a person is convicted of a crime where they "will" serve a prison sentence".
 It also aimed to ensure a minimum standard for electronic surveillance of people on bail.

+Changes in response to the murder of Molly Ticehurst

+In 2024, Daniel Billings was charged with the murder of Molly Ticehurst, his former partner - he was released on bail at the time of the murder for several violent charges against Ticehurst.
+In response to this, the bail laws were changed so that people charged with coercive control or serious domestic violence offences – with a maximum penalty of 14 or more years in jail – are either held on remand or electronically monitored.

 Further review

-The Bail Act 2013 is to be reviewed by the Minister three years after the date when the Bail Act 1978 was repealed, rather than the customary five-year period for a review.
+The Bail Act 2013 is to be reviewed by the Minister three years after the date when the Bail Act 1978 was repealed.
 This is to determine whether policy objectives of the Act remain valid and that terms of the Act remain appropriate for securing these objectives.
 Further, the report of the outcome of review is to be tabled in each House of Parliament within 12 months from the end of the three-year period.